i-love-flamingo/flamingo-commerce/cart/Readme.md

 Most of the cart modification methods are part of the `ModifyBehaviour` interface - if you look at the secondary ports you will see, that they need to return an (initialized) implementation of the
 `ModifyBehaviour` interface - so in fact this interface needs to be implemented when writing an adapter as well.

+**in-memory cart adapter**
 There is a "InMemoryAdapter" implementation as part of the package.
+It allows basic cart operations with a cart that is stored in memory.
+Since the cart storage is not persisted in any way we currently recommend the usage only for demo / testing.

+The in memory adapter supports custom gift card / voucher logic by implementing the `GiftCardHandler` and `VoucherHandler` interfaces.

 **PlaceOrderService**